MisterTea/mame/docs/source/advanced/hlsl.rst

 Vector Games
 ------------

 HLSL effects can also be used with vector games.
-Due to a wide variance of vector settings to optimize for each individual game, it is heavily suggested you add these to per-game INI files (e.g. tempest.ini)
+Due to a wide variance of vector settings to optimize for each individual game, it is heavily suggested you add these to per-game INI files (e.g. tempest.conf)

 Shadowmasks were only present on color vector games, and should not be used on monochrome vector games.
 Additionally, vector games did not use scanlines, so that should also be turned off.